DevOpsWithDheeraj/devops-blog/_posts/2025-10-04-git-basics.md

 date: 2025-10-04
 ---

+Git is a version control system to track and manage code changes, while GitHub is a cloud platform to host Git repositories and collaborate online.

 ## What is Git?

 Git is the **most widely used version control system** and an essential tool for **DevOps engineers**.
 It allows you to **track changes, collaborate with teams, and manage project history** efficiently.
 Understanding Git is fundamental for **CI/CD pipelines, automated deployments, and infrastructure-as-code projects**.

 This guide takes you from **basic Git concepts to advanced commands**, including a complete list of **useful commands for daily DevOps tasks**.